VinodReddy-331/pytest_allure_api_automation/README.md

 python -m pytest .\tests\test_restful_api.py --html-report=./report
  --alluredir=allure-results

+- Below command is used to run the testcases in parallel. python -m pytest -n <no_of_workers> --dist=loadscope .\tests\
+Example: python -m pytest -n 4 --dist=loadscope .\tests\
+where -n denotes no of worker and --dist=loadscope denotes the load per testfile.

 - Below commands are used to generate Allure Report
   1. allure generate allure-results -o allure-report --clean